rithulkamesh/task/README.md

 This is a simple CLI task manager made to help people focus on their priorities.

-### Why am I using go?

-I wanted to learn more languages, and Go was next in my list, so I built something with it to have a good learning experience.

 ## Contributing

 Please refer to [Contributing.md](./CONTRIBUTING.md).